kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add a flag to block 0 to decide if the auto startup prompt is given and/or run

 * TODO Stop menu scrolling past last item
-* TODO Add to start up a list of what storage labels are seen
 * TODO BUG If : word is in caps it wont work.
 This could be connected with caps on LIST which only works if given as lcase.

 * TODO add more editing features